sindhujasankararaman/Repeat-Customer-Rate-Analysis-using-Power-BI/README.md

 -   Formatting and standardizing date and categorical fields

--Merging and shaping datasets such as customer transactions, campaign data, and regional information
+-   Merging and shaping datasets such as customer transactions, campaign data, and regional information

--Creating calculated columns and measures to support analysis
+-   Creating calculated columns and measures to support analysis

 For the visualization and insights delivery, I leveraged Power BI’s rich visualization capabilities to build interactive dashboards that illustrate:

--Monthly and seasonal trends in repeat customer purchases
+-  Monthly and seasonal trends in repeat customer purchases

--Geographic distribution of repeat customer rates and orders
+-  Geographic distribution of repeat customer rates and orders

--The impact of marketing campaigns on repeat purchase behavior
+-  The impact of marketing campaigns on repeat purchase behavior

--Key metrics like repeat customer rate, sales contribution, and purchase frequency
+-  Key metrics like repeat customer rate, sales contribution, and purchase frequency

 This combination of Power Query for data preparation and Power BI for visualization enabled a seamless end-to-end analytics workflow, providing clear and actionable insights for stakeholders.
 # Business Questions
-I have delved deep into the data to answer the following business questions What is the total size of our customer base, and how many of them are repeat customers?
+I have delved deep into the data to answer the following business questions
+1. What is the total size of our customer base, and how many of them are repeat customers?

-What percentage of our customers are repeat buyers, and how does this reflect on our customer loyalty?
+2. What percentage of our customers are repeat buyers, and how does this reflect on our customer loyalty?

-How does the repeat customer rate vary across different time periods, such as months and seasons?
+3. How does the repeat customer rate vary across different time periods, such as months and seasons?

-Are there regional differences in the repeat customer rate that we should be aware of?
+4. Are there regional differences in the repeat customer rate that we should be aware of?

-How do repeat customers contribute to overall sales volume and revenue compared to new customers?
+5. How do repeat customers contribute to overall sales volume and revenue compared to new customers?

-What marketing efforts have been most effective in driving repeat purchases within this customer base?
+6. What marketing efforts have been most effective in driving repeat purchases within this customer base?

 # 📖 Insights and Recommendations:

-Out of a total of 5,000 customers, 1,474 returned for at least one more purchase, resulting in a repeat customer rate of 29.5%.
+- Out of a total of 5,000 customers, 1,474 returned for at least one more purchase, resulting in a repeat customer rate of 29.5%.

-The summer season stood out, achieving the highest repeat customer rate at 30.4%, suggesting successful engagement and possible season-specific strategies worth replicating.
+- The summer season stood out, achieving the highest repeat customer rate at 30.4%, suggesting successful engagement and possible season-specific strategies worth replicating.
 On the other hand, spring had the lowest repeat rate at 29.1%, signaling an opportunity to improve our customer experience or promotional efforts during that period.

-Referral-based marketing campaigns performed exceptionally well, attracting a significant number of repeat customers, highlighting the power of word-of-mouth and peer influence.
+- Referral-based marketing campaigns performed exceptionally well, attracting a significant number of repeat customers, highlighting the power of word-of-mouth and peer influence.
 In contrast, email promotions showed minimal impact, indicating the need to re-evaluate or refresh our email marketing strategy.

 This story not only sheds light on current performance but also provides a roadmap for targeted, data-driven decisions to enhance customer retention and boost long-term value.